Support for you and your family

 Esben, Gåsdal Bygningsindustri, Denmark

-Esben Hauge Olesen has been with Gåsdal Bygningsindustri A/S, Denmark, since 2006, starting as a production employee and later training as an automation technician.
-Since 2017, he works as an automation programmer at the Technology Centre in Skjern, Denmark.
+Esben Hauge Olesen has been with Gåsdal Bygningsindustri A/S, Denmark, since 2006 and now works as an automation programmer at the Technology Centre in Skjern.

 03